KlaraMartinsson/BREATHE/README.md

 ![main-image](assets/readme-images/main-image.JPG)![main-image-rectangle](assets/readme-images/main-image-rectangle.JPG)

-## Navigation for webpages about meditation
+### Navigation for webpages about meditation
 * I made another navigation bar for the diffrent webpages about meditation in circles to make it more appearing.
 * The circles keeps the theme in the design from the home pages main image.
+* They all have cute simple illustrations pictures.
 * They are all in orange to keep the same color theme.
 * When hover over they get a orange border around them, for the user to understand which one they are about to click on.
 * The circles are featured on all pages to make it easy to navigate.